Yogesh-K-Matkar/react_concept_react_app/README.md

     Syntax:-
     import { createContext, useContext } from "react";

-    1. createContext(Source Component):- Creates a Context object which acts like a Component.
+    a. createContext(Source Component):- Creates a Context object which acts like a Component.

        E.g. //1st Step
             export const BioContextStore = createContext();

        createContext objects act as a wholesaler that sells multiple products.

-    2. Provider:- It works as a component whose property of the Context object is created using createContext that provides the context value to its children.
+    b.
+Provider:- It works as a component whose property of the Context object is created using createContext that provides the context value to its children.
        E.g. Provider acts as Distributor/Delivery Person of the WholeSeller that takes a variety of Products and stores them in Tempo.

-    3. useContext(Consumer/Destination Component):- A hook that allows you to consume a context.
+    c. useContext(Consumer/Destination Component):- A hook that allows you to consume a context.
        E.g. useContext acts as a Consumer that uses the required Stored Product delivered by the Delivery Boy.

 31. Custom Hooks:- Requirement of custom hook is when we want to put multiple calls of the same React hooks into a created custom hook & then calling that custom hook to reduce the code of multiple calls to the same hooks.